raphael-proust/raphael-proust.github.io/code/odds.md

 A simple test checks that the parser returns the expected result.

 Another test checks that the `eval` function performs the expected effects and returns the expected result.
-This test does not use randomness at all: instead it logs the requested die and returns the maximum result.
+This test does not use randomness at all: instead the test uses pre-rolled dice.

 ### Effects